Art History, Minor

 Program Description

 The Art History minor is designed to provide students with a broad introduction to the history of art that will complement major studies in the arts, humanities, social sciences and sciences.
 The histories of diverse forms of visual culture-including painting, sculpture, architecture, landscape architecture, design, the graphic arts, and the decorative arts-are introduced in relation to their social and cultural contexts.
-A minor in Art History is especially relevant for students pursuing art education, history, anthropology, archaeology, classics, English, foreign language/literature, cultural studies, international business, and arts administration.
+A minor in Art History is especially relevant for students pursuing art education, history, anthropology, archaeology, classics, English, world language/literature, cultural studies, international business, and arts administration.
 Students majoring in Art History cannot take this minor.

 What is Art History?